MrColombianG/DockerInstallation/README.md

 **Use web interface to finish installation**
 Using any web browser within your VM, enter `http://localhost.8080` in the search bar and this will prompt you instructions to finish your worpress installation.

-Once set up your interface will look like this.
+Once set up your interface will the png in the docker github